 We ambiguously call this block of data a data chunk, because its size isn’t precisely specified.
 The amount of data in each packet can be between 5 to 9 bits.
 However, the standard data size is 8-bit byte, but other sizes have their importance and uses.
-Especially, if you’re transmitting 7-bit ASCII characters, a 7-bit data chunk can be more efficient than 8 bit data chunk.
+Especially if you’re transmitting 7-bit ASCII characters, a 7-bit data chunk can be more efficient than an 8-bit data chunk.

-As name implies start bit mark the beginning and must be one bit, while, stop bit(s) mark end of a packet and configurable to either one or two bits (though it’s commonly left at one).
+As the name implies, start bit marks the beginning and must be one bit, while, stop bit(s) mark the end of a packet and configurable to either one or two bits (though it’s commonly left at one).

 The start bit is always indicated by an idle data line going from 1 to 0, while the stop bit(s) will transition back to the idle state by holding the line at 1.

-When a group of binary bits (words) are transmitted from one location to other, there may some error introduced in the word and thus incorrect information is received.
-The error is caused because, 1 and 0 are transmitted as voltage high and low and due to noise any ‘1’ in transmitted word may be changed into ‘0’ or vice versa.
+When a group of binary bits (words) is transmitted from one location to another, there may be some error introduced in the word and thus incorrect information is received.
+The error is caused because, 1 and 0 are transmitted as voltage high and low and due to noise any ‘1’ in the transmitted word may be changed into ‘0’ or vice versa.

-The most common and simple method used in error detection is to add additional bit, called parity bit.
+The most common and simple method used in error detection is to add an additional bit, called the parity bit.
 Parity is a low-level error checking method.

-- Odd Parity : Total number of 1’s in the word including parity word must be odd number
+- Odd Parity: Total number of 1’s in the word including parity word must be an odd number

 Parity bit is normally added as MSB, To produce the parity bit, all 5-9 bits of the data byte are added up, and the evenness of the sum decides whether the bit is set or not.

-For example, parity bit for 3 bit message shown in table below:
+For example, parity bit for 3-bit message shown in the table below: